Thursday is for Discipleship

 - Not everything in life is linear in its development or progression to maturity.

-Years ago, I was working with a young man, we’ll call him Joe, who I had led to faith.
+Years ago, I was working with a young man, we’ll call him Joe, who I had the privelege of leading to faith.
 I was getting ready to go on a trip when he came up to me and told me that our discussions had really stimulated his desire to pray.
-In fact, the night before, he informed me he had done something that he had never done before in his life, he had prayed the entire rosary straight through!
+In fact, the night before, he informed me he had done something that he had never done before in his life; he had prayed the entire rosary straight through!

 What should I say?